kabisa/theguild.nl/drafts/when-elixirs-performance-becomes-rust-y.md

 ### Ports & Nifs

-We could resort to ports or NIFs.
+We could resort to ports or NIFs, if you would want to improve this by writing it in another language.
 There's a good summary of ports and nifs here: https://spin.atomicobject.com/2015/03/16/Elixir-native-interoperability-ports-vs-nifs/

 In short: